About Robert Scotellaro

 In 1970 he relocated to San Francisco and started a family.
 There, he published his work in a variety of literary journals, as well as five issues of Rolling Stone.
 He became actively involved in the S.F.
 Underground Comix scene (a convergence of counterculture artists from around the country) which included such luminaries as Robert Crumb and Art Spiegelman.
 He published over half a dozen books and pamphlets illustrated by underground artists/friends during that time.
 Later, he became the editor and publisher of a small poetry chapbook series, and would go on to co-edit One Sentence Poems (online) with Dale Wisely.

 Robert’s poetry and flash fiction have been published in over 300 books, journals, and anthologies, including W.W.
-Norton’s Flash Fiction International, The Best Small Fictions (2016 and 2017), NANO Fiction, The Laurel Review, Gargoyle, New Flash Fiction Review, The Journal of Compressed Creative Arts, and others.
+Norton’s Flash Fiction International, The Best Small Fictions (2016 and 2017), Best Microfiction 2020, NANO Fiction, The Laurel Review, Gargoyle, New Flash Fiction Review, The Journal of Compressed Creative Arts, and others.

 He is the author of seven literary chapbooks, five books for children, and four full-length flash fiction collections, and was the recipient of Zone 3’s Rainmaker Award in Poetry and winner of the Blue Light Book Award for his fiction.
 He has, along with James Thomas, co-edited New Micro: Exceptionally Short Fiction (published by W.W.
 Norton, 2018).
 A new collection of his flash fiction, What Are the Chances?, is scheduled for release by Press 53 (Fall, 2020).
 Robert currently lives in San Francisco with his wife and (part-time) with Cupcake, a neighbor’s outdoor cat that has, with mercurial ardor, adopted them.